 Oliebollen are deep fried doughnut balls sprinkled with sugar icing and traditionally sold in the Netherlands around New Year time.
 Oliebol(len) literally translates to English as Oil ball(s)).
 You can buy oliebollen in one of the mobile kiosks/stalls throughout the Netherlands.
 Eat them fresh and warm with your choice of flavor – icing sugar, chocolate syrup or raisins.

 Chocomel is the Dutch version of chocolate flavored milk that is served in most cafes in the Netherlands.
-In warmer months they serve it cold, and in winter it’s served hot with cream on top and a marshmallow on the side.
+In warmer months they serve it cold, and in winter it’s served hot with whipped cream on top and a marshmallow on the side.
 I am sure your kids will love it (it even has a lactose free version if your child needs one)!

 Friet (or Patat)